-In this paper we have presented a novel relational classification framework named MSRC (Multi-Step Relational Classifier) that exploits relational multi-level association rules discovery to perform relational classifications at multiple level of granularity.
-Multi-level relational association rules are mined by taking advantage from a qualitative reasoning supported by domain specific knowledge in form of rules.
-For each level, relational rules are then transformed in boolean features making MSRC able to perform multi-level classification according to some robust and well-known propositional classification methods.
-Due to the high number of boolean redundant features constructed from association rules, MSRC integrates a feature reduction method that reduces feature space by removing redundant features without compromising classification effectiveness.
-The application in geo-referenced census data interpretation has confirmed that multi-level classification provides insights on what target-relevant objects really affect the classification and confirms benefits in considering concept hierarchies for classification purposes.
-Moreover, results show that support and confidence are not a valid criterion to filter rules, since rules characterized by low values of support and confidence positively affect classification results.
+In this paper we present MSRC (Multi-Step Relational Classifier) that exploits relational association rules mining for inducing (multi-)relational classifiers.
+Classification is based on a propositionalization step where features are constructed by considering the structure imposed on data by relational association rules discovered at multiple levels of granularity according to some domain knowledge.
+This allows MSRC to support multi-level classification that is highly demanded in many real-world applications that would benefit from concept hierarchies.
+Since the number of features constructed starting from relational association rules is usually high for each level of granularity, MSRC integrates a feature reduction method that reduces feature space by removing redundant features without compromising classification effectiveness.

+An application of the MSRC framework to a classification task in geo-referenced census data interpretation is reported and results shows that multi-level classification provides insights on what target-relevant objects really affect the classification.
+It is also noteworthy that, in our study, support and confidence do not seem to be valid criterion to filter rules, since rules characterized by low values of support and confidence positively affect classification results.
 As future work we intend to extend experimental evaluation by comparing MSRC with a (multi-)relational structural approach to multi-level classification.